 Another important consideration in the traditional publishing model is that marketing of the book is the responsibility of the author, and the author must present a solid marketing plan to the publisher when pitching his or her book.
 Publishers must be convinced there is a solid marketing and promotion plan for a book before even reading through the manuscript.

 In the traditional publishing model, the publisher covers printing costs and the author is responsible for marketing costs.
 Traditional publishers also give authors distribution to major retailers, getting their books onto bookstore shelves.

-The upside: if you're an already-established author with a substantial following, the publisher will go all-out for you, and promote you well (you'll still have to self-market).
+The upside: if you’re an already-established author with a substantial following, the publisher will go all-out for you, and promote you well (you will still need to self-market).